authgear/authgear-server/docs/specs/saml.md

   - The flow of Auth UI will be executed as if the above generated login_hint is provided.

+  - If `IsPassive` is `true` in `<AuthnRequest>`, and `<Subject>` also exist, the above rules will also be applied.
+And if the current logged in user is not the user specified by the login_hint, `urn:oasis:names:tc:SAML:2.0:status:NoPassive` error will be returned.

 ### <a id="1_6"></a> The Login Endpoint